jeanbmar/s3-sync-client/README.md

 # AWS CLI s3 sync for Node.js

-**AWS CLI ``s3 sync`` for Node.js** provides a modern client to perform S3 sync operations between a file system and a S3 bucket in the spirit of the official [AWS CLI command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/sync.html).
+**AWS CLI ``s3 sync`` for Node.js** provides a modern client to perform S3 sync operations between file systems and S3 buckets in the spirit of the official [AWS CLI command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/sync.html).
 AWS CLI installation is **NOT** required by this module.

 ## Features